ORNL-Fusion/GITR/README.md

 > sudo apt install libhdf5-dev

 ### Mac OSx
-1. If you do not have the Homebrew package manager, get it.
+1. If you do not have the Homebrew package manager, get it here at: https://brew.sh/
+2. For `brew` to work, you may need to run the following:
+> source ~/.bashrc
-2. You must install HDF5:
+3. You must install HDF5:
 > brew install hdf5@1.12
-3. You must install CMake if you do not already have it:
+4. You must install CMake if you do not already have it:
 > brew install cmake
-4. You may need to install m4 as well:
+5. You may need to install m4 as well:
 > brew install m4

 ### Configure